Review of Lawyers’ Practising Certificate Fees

 The Board acknowledges the many stakeholders that have provided submissions throughout the review process.
 A broad array of representations have been made to date, reflecting multiple views from across the sector.

-With the Attorney-General now releasing the RIS for public consultation, the Board and Commissioner is again inviting feedback from the legal profession and the community about the impact of changes to practising certificate fees, specifically in regards to the Board’s preferred option.
+The Attorney-General released the RIS for public consultation on 25 October 2017.
+The Board and Commissioner again invited feedback from the legal profession and the community about the impact of changes to practising certificate fees, specifically in regards to the Board’s preferred option.

 For more information about the PC Fees Review or the RIS please email email@example.com